open-zaak/open-zaak/docs/installation/config/authorizations_cicd_config.rst

 * if you always want the content of the fixture to be applied, make sure to run the ``setup_configuration`` command with ``--overwrite``.
 This will ensure that the fixture is always loaded and any existing data will be updated.

+* if you want to use the fixture as the single source of truth, you can set ``AUTHORIZATIONS_CONFIG_DELETE_EXISTING`` to ``True``.
+  Do note that this will remove all existing Applicaties/autorisaties, credentials and CatalogusAutorisaties before loading the fixture.
+  This option should only be used if this configuration is **not** managed via the admin or API.